- FoodSearcher Tool

 - Specialty Crops

 Revised, August 2021.

 Carrots are a member of the Apiaceae (formerly called Unbelliferae) family, which also includes celery, anise, dill, and cilantro.
 They are a biennial crop, producing their taproot the first year, and, if left to grow, would flower, set seed and die the second year.
 Although most all the carrots marketed in the United States today are orange, other colors such as red, yellow, or purple can occasionally be found in various fresh, frozen, and juice products.
 All carrots can be eaten root to tip, with the leaves often added to salads.

-Carrots are primarily consumed fresh and are the 7th most consumed fresh vegetable in the U.S. Consumption of fresh carrots peaked in 1997 at 14.1 pounds per person and since then has dropped off and settled into a stable amount of approximately 8.5 pounds per person in 2014 (Vegetable and Melon Outlook, 2015).
-In contrast, consumption of frozen carrots averaged .7 pounds per person.
+Carrots are primarily consumed fresh and are the 6th most consumed fresh vegetable in the U.S. Consumption of fresh carrots peaked in 1997 at 14.1 pounds per person and since then has dropped off and settled into a stable amount of approximately 7.71 pounds per person in 2020 (Vegetable and Pulses Outlook, 2020).
+There was another slight peak in U.S. Consumption of fresh carrots in 2018 at 12.2 pounds per person, but has dropped significantly in the past two years.
+In contrast, consumption of frozen carrots averaged 1.5 pounds per person.